-A well-traveled collection of wood-pulp fiber designs, capturing stories and techniques found in global weaving communities.
+A well-travelled collection of wood-pulp fiber designs, celebrating stories and techniques found in global weaving communities.

 Past Meets Present